A quick overview of the ACT structure:

+The ACT consists of 4 tests (English, Math, Reading, Science) and an optional Writing test (essay).
 The duration of the ACT is 2 hours 55 minutes without the essay, and 3 hours 35 minutes with the essay.
 A short break is provided after the second test.
 The second break is after the fourth test and, of course, applicable only if you are taking the optional Writing test.

 Answer choices and scoring pattern

 The ACT provides four answer choices to questions in the English, Reading, and Science tests, but five answer choices to questions in the Math test.
 The ACT has a unique feature in that the odd-numbered questions have answer choices labeled A through D or E, whereas the even-numbered questions have answer choices labeled F through J or K with the exclusion of I.

 Each correct answer on the ACT gets you a raw point, and there is no penalty for wrong answers.
 A scaled score ranging from 1-36 is computed for each test on the basis of the raw score secured in that test.
 Scores from the four multiple choice tests – English, Math, Reading, and Science- are then averaged to generate a composite score on a scale of 1–36.

 The Writing test score is awarded on a scale of 2–12, and it doesn’t affect the composite score.
 Every Essay is also awarded four writing domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions) — each scored on a scale of 2-12.
 The Writing domain scores that range from 2 to 12 are the sums of the scores awarded by two readers on a scale of 1–6 for each domain.
 The essay score is also combined with the English score and the Reading score to produce a separate English Language Arts (ELA) score on a scale of 1–36.

 The ACT also provides a STEM Score and a range of sub-scores tor each of the four subject scores.